Amazon.com warehouse workers vote to reject forming union in Alabama

-(Reuters) -Efforts to unionize Amazon.com warehouse workers in Alabama were defeated on Friday by a more than 2-to-1 margin in a major win for the online retailer, but the union trying to organize workers was set to challenge the results, assailing the company’s methods.
+(Reuters) - Efforts to unionize Amazon.com warehouse workers in Alabama were defeated on Friday by a more than 2-to-1 margin in a major win for the online retailer, but the union trying to organize workers said it will challenge the results, citing election interference.

-According to the latest unofficial tally, 1,798 voted against forming a union, with 738 ballots in favor.
-A simple majority is needed for victory, but both sides have the right to challenge the eligibility of ballots.
-Counting concluded and would next focus on adding up challenges and voided ballots but the margin of victory may be too much to change the outcome.
+According to the tally from agents at the National Labor Relations Board, 1,798 voted against forming a union, with 738 ballots in favor.
+A simple majority was needed for victory.

+Both sides have the right to challenge the eligibility of individual ballots and the entire voting campaign process, but a ballot count official on a Zoom call of the proceeding announced that there were not enough challenged votes to affect the results.

 Union leaders had hoped the election outside Birmingham would spark a new era of worker activism.
 Instead, it illustrated the continued challenges facing the labor movement, joining high-profile failures to start unions at auto and plane factories in the U.S. South.

-The U.S. south has been an especially difficult region for unions to make inroads because many of those states, including Alabama, passed so-called right-to-work laws that curtail unions’ abilities to mandate dues and other measures.
+The U.S. South is a region that has been particularly anti-union.
+Nearly all the states in the area, including Alabama, passed so-called right-to-work laws that curtail unions’ abilities to mandate dues and other measures.

 It has the same legal options as Amazon: challenge the eligibility of individual voters or allege that coercive conduct tainted the election.